hitesh00025/Broken-API/README.md

+####Output:
+####{"greeting":"Hi hitest, how are you?","apples":"Hi hitest, how are you? has 12 apples","greetPets":"Hi scooby, YOU'RE JUST SO FLUFFY! :O ,Hi do, YOU'RE JUST SO FLUFFY! :O "}

 ## The broken API

 You've been teaching Little Timmy about JavaScript and NodeJS, but he hasn't had much luck and everything keeps breaking!
 Luckily, to help him you set him with a node project and wrote some tests to make sure he's doing a good job!